 Wearing back braces or other protective gear if employed in a physically demanding job.

-Above all, seek medical attention if you experience back pain or other symptoms possibly related to disc herniation.
+Above all, seek medical attention if you experience back pain or other symptoms possibly related to disk herniation.
 Identifying and addressing the problem as soon as possible can prevent complications or future occurrences.

 Please contact your Florida Orthopedic Institute physician if you have back and nerve pain.